jordanpapaleo/FPS-Benchmark/README.md

 # Todo
 * Add a shim for browsers that do not support request animation framework
-* Put file in a CDN
+* Add changelog auto generation